kbosedbl/Messenger-App/README.md

-An Online Chat Application uite similar to WhatsApp/Messenger
+An Online Chat Application quite similar to WhatsApp/Messenger